OliverUv/catastrophic/README.md

 catastrophe.identity(); // -> 'E_0'
 catastrophe.identity_json(); // {error_category: 'E', error_number: 0}

+// We can call a function to get a structure containing all registered
+// error categories and their registered errors, with computed values
+// from any defaults.
+Useful for generating docs for your client side
+// devs.
+let cats_and_errors_json = error_manager.get_summary_json();
 ```

 Each error (`Catastrophe`) is a part of a Category.
 Each Category has a: